jeongminjeon/floorplan/USER_GUIDE.md

 - **Save Blocks**: Save your blocks to a file for later use
 - **Load Blocks**: Load blocks from a previously saved file
 - **Calculate Layout**: Run the optimization algorithm

+### Block List Display Order:
+The block list is automatically sorted by constraint priority:
+1. **Highest priority**: Blocks with BOTH location AND neighbor constraints
+2. **Corner locations**: Blocks at specific corners
+3. **Quadrant locations**: Blocks in specific quadrants
+4. **Center location**: Blocks at center
+5. **Neighbor only**: Blocks with only neighbor constraints
+6. **Lowest priority**: Blocks without any constraints

+Within each group, blocks are sorted alphabetically (b1, b2, b3, etc.).

 ## Troubleshooting